Anushri-Khalokar/portfolio-website/README.md

 Description

-This is a simple personal portfolio website created using HTML and CSS.
-The website shows information about me, my skills, my hobbies,
+This is a simple personal portfolio website created using HTML and CSS, my projects The website shows information about me, my skills, my hobbies,
 It is designed to be simple, neat, and colorful, using mostly HTML with CSS.